patrickhaahr/BookPublisher/frontend/README.md

 Add pagination - only fetch 10 books at a time.
 Implement search functionality
 ADMIN PANEL: CRUD BOOKS, CRUD AUTHOR, CRUD ARTISTS

+hover over books and it will prefetch - faster experience

+login with email / username